kijin/nearlyfreemail/README.md

     touch /home/protected/nearlyfreemail/db.sqlite
     chgrp -R web /home/protected/nearlyfreemail

+If you would like to use an SQLite database for data storage, skip to Step 3.
-If you would like to use a MySQL database instead of the default SQLite, also issue the following command:
+If you would like to use MySQL instead, proceed to Step 2.

+### Step 2 (MySQL Only)

+While logged in with SSH, issue the following command:

     cp /home/public/nearlyfreemail/program/bootstrap/mysql.php /home/protected/nearlyfreemail

-Then, using your favorite text editor, edit /home/protected/nearlyfreemail/mysql.php and fill in your MySQL connection information.
+Then, using your favorite text editor, edit `/home/protected/nearlyfreemail/mysql.php` and fill in your MySQL connection information.

     $mysql['host'] = 'your_mysql_database.db';